Skip to content

 Ex-Officio

 In 2010, she joined Meeting Professionals International (MPI) and began serving as a volunteer with the North Florida Chapter.
 Mandie served on the Board of Directors, and worked with other Florida chapter leaders on a statewide committee for the state's regional conference.
 She earned her Certified Meeting Professional (CMP) professional designation through the Events Industry Council in 2014 and recertified in 2019 and 2024.
-She is a member of the American Society of Association Executives.
+She is a member of the American Society of Association Executives (ASAE).

 Colleen Schneider